Tuesday, November 7, 2023

 Canon

-We stopped at Publix in Spring Hill to get some chicken wings from their deli and also pick up a few other items.
+We stopped at Publix in Spring Hill to get some chicken wings from their deli and pick up a few other items.

 We stopped in Lawrenceburg at Long Silvers for a plate of fish and chicken.